SoonaBritney/Supervised_Machine_Learning_and_Credit_Risk/README.md

 # Supervised_Machine_Learning_and_Credit_Risk

+## Background
+Jill commends you for all your hard work.
+Piece by piece, you’ve been building up your skills in data preparation, statistical reasoning, and machine learning.
+You are now ready to apply machine learning to solve a real-world challenge: credit card risk.

+# Technology:
+# Supervised Machine Learing and Credit Risk

+## Background

+Jill commends you for all your hard work.
+Piece by piece, you’ve been building up your skills in data preparation, statistical reasoning, and machine learning.
+You are now ready to apply machine learning to solve a real-world challenge: credit card risk.

+Credit risk is an inherently unbalanced classification problem, as good loans easily outnumber risky loans.
+Therefore, you’ll need to employ different techniques to train and evaluate models with unbalanced classes.
+Jill asks you to use imbalanced-learn and scikit-learn libraries to build and evaluate models using resampling.

+## Technology
+- Machine Learning
+- Python and Scikit-learn
+- Data Source:

 ## Deliverable 1 Requirements
 - For all three algorithms, the following have been completed:
 - An accuracy score for the model is calculated (7.5 pt)